Connall1234/fistprojectforcodein/README.md

 ### Bug fixes

-- But that pushed the top of the content into the header.
+- Bug that pushed the top of the content into the header.
-  - This was fixed b  adding margin.
+  - This was fixed by adding margin.

 - Bug that made the video element stick out in areas when screen width was reduced.
-  - This was fixed by making th  video responsive to the div that it was in.
+  - This was fixed by making the video responsive to the div that it was in.

 - Bug that made the page have side scrolling when not needed.
   - This was fixed by hiding overflow x.